Heating your home

 Make informed choices

-- Efficient gas space heaters and reverse cycle air conditioners (also known as reverse cycle heat pumps) are cheaper to run than standard electric heaters.
+- Reverse cycle air conditioners (also known as reverse cycle heat pumps) are cheaper to run than standard electric heaters.

 - Electric in-slab floor heating often has the highest greenhouse gas emissions of any heating system and may be the most expensive to run.